100k Salary Hourly Rate – Before Tax, After Tax & True Wage

 You can compare this page with £80k take-home pay, £100k after tax, £120k take-home pay, or use the full salary calculator for a different income level.

-PayPrecision is an independent UK salary calculator designed to provide clear and transparent pay estimates.
+PayPrecise is an independent UK salary calculator built to deliver clear, dependable and transparent pay estimates.
 It combines tax, National Insurance, commuting time, work costs and unpaid overtime to help you understand what your salary is really worth.

 Copied!